 - 1. Pesticide samples are taken once a year from the raw water line at the Water Treatment Plant. - 2.
 The day prior to sampling, enter the data on the Chain of Custody (COC) Form on the computer print.
-Fill in the information label on the sample bottles.

-3. On sample day, open the raw water sample valve and let run for five (5) minutes.
-Using the bottles supplied by ALS (2-1 liter amber bottles), record the time on the bottle, collect the samples filling to the shoulder of the bottle, replace lid, tighten snuggly and then place in cooler with the ice packs.
+Fill in the information label on the sample bottles. - 3.
+On the sample day, open the sample valve of raw water and let it run for five (5) minutes.
+Using the bottles supplied by ALS (2 1-liter amber bottles), record the time on the bottle, collect the samples filling to the shoulder of the bottle, replace lid, tighten snuggly and then place in cooler with the ice packs.